BuildBearLabs/buildbear-remix-plugin/README.md

 ## Connect Plugin Locally inside Remix Ide

+ Once the plugin starts running on localhost.
 You can view the changes you're making locally within Remix Ide by following step :
  1. In Remix, click on the Plugin Manager icon on the left-bottom side of the menu
  2. Towards the top, click on Connect to a Local Plugin.
  3. Fill the Details: